-The revocation of a firearms licence and the removal of someones firearms can have a far reaching impact on their life.
+The revocation of a firearms licence and the removal of firearms can have a far reaching impact on a persons life.
 A criminal conviction for firearms can have a devastating effect on overseas travel and future career prospects.
-I can assist with all matters from the initial contact with the police or customs, right the way through to dealing with any licencing issues, firearm returns, court hearings and appeals.
-I already have an in-depth knowledge of firearm identification, classification, operation, and licencing requirements.
-This means you do not need to explain the basics to me.
-I am a criminal barrister and for the last 25 years I have dealt with the police on a daily basis throughout New Zealand.
-I have a reputation for fair dealing and practical negotiation to provide the best possible outcome for you.
-Resources
+Nicholas can assist with all matters from the initial contact with the police or customs, right the way through to dealing with any licencing issues, firearm returns, court hearings and appeals.
+He already has an in-depth knowledge of firearm identification, classification, operation, and licencing requirements.
+This means you do not need to explain the basics to him.
+Nicholas is a senior criminal barrister and for the last 27 years has dealt with the police on a daily basis throughout New Zealand.
+He has always had a reputation for fair dealing and practical negotiation to provide the best possible outcome for you. |

 |